-- 71. The global criteria discuss the concern related to the commencement of voluntary insolvency proceedings by a board of directors of an SPE and the view that the presence of independent directors could reduce the likelihood of an SPE's board of directors seeking to commence voluntary insolvency proceedings.
-Canadian trust SPEs and limited partnership SPEs don't have boards of directors. - 72.
-For Canadian trust SPEs, S&P Global Ratings instead considers whether the issuer trustee carries on business as an independent trust company and the extent to which the related declaration of trust restricts the ability of the issuer trustee to voluntarily terminate the SPE while there are any rated securities outstanding. - ^{73.} For Canadian limited partnership SPEs, we instead consider the extent to which at least one general partner is constituted as an SPE and, if so, whether that general partner was established in a manner consistent with the global criteria.
-Also, if there is more than one general partner, we consider the extent to which the limited partnership agreement provides that the partnership will continue (and not dissolve) as long as one solvent general partner exists. - ^{74.} For Canadian limited partnership SPEs, S&P Global Ratings also considers the extent to which the consent of the SPE general partner is required by the partnership agreement (i) to file, consent to the filing of, or join in any filing of, a bankruptcy or insolvency petition, or otherwise institute insolvency proceedings for the limited partnership SPE; (ii) to dissolve, liquidate, consolidate, merge or sell all or substantially all of the assets of the limited partnership; (iii) for the partnership SPE to engage in any other business activity; and (iv) to amend the limited partnership agreement separateness covenants for comfort as to the separateness of an SPE.
+- 70. The global criteria discuss the concern related to the commencement of voluntary insolvency proceedings by a board of directors of an SPE and the view that the presence of independent directors could reduce the likelihood of an SPE's board of directors seeking to commence voluntary insolvency proceedings.
+Canadian trust SPEs and limited partnership SPEs do not have boards of directors. - 71.
+For Canadian trust SPEs, S&P Global Ratings instead considers whether the issuer trustee carries on business as an independent trust company and the extent to which the related declaration of trust restricts the ability of the issuer trustee to voluntarily terminate the SPE while there are any rated securities outstanding. - 72.
+For Canadian limited partnership SPEs, S&P Global Ratings instead considers the extent to which at least one general partner is constituted as an SPE and, if so, whether that general partner was established in a manner that is consistent with the global criteria.
+Also, if there is more than one general partner, S&P Global Ratings considers the extent to which the limited partnership agreement provides that the partnership will continue (and not dissolve) as long as one solvent general partner exists. - 73.
+For Canadian limited partnership SPEs, S&P Global Ratings also considers the extent to which the consent of the SPE general partner is required by the partnership agreement (i) to file, consent to the filing of, or join in any filing of, a bankruptcy or insolvency petition, or otherwise institute insolvency proceedings for the limited partnership SPE; (ii) to dissolve, liquidate, consolidate, merge or sell all or substantially all of the assets of the limited partnership; (iii) for the partnership SPE to engage in any other business activity; and (iv) to amend the limited partnership agreement